Effective Date: January 1, 2021

 - Inferences drawn from any of the above information.

-As of the “Last Reviewed” date of this Notice, we may share your personal information with third parties for our business purposes or to notify you of products or services that may be of interest to you.
-While we do not share personal information with third parties in exchange for money, we disclose certain information, such as certain Identifiers, internet activity, location information and Inferences, to marketing partners in exchange for insights and other valuable services to enrich our data to better understand customer preferences, and California law treats such sharing as a “sale”.
+We may share your personal information with third parties for our business purposes or to notify you of products or services that may be of interest to you.
+While we do not share personal information with third parties in exchange for money, we disclose certain information, such as certain Identifiers, internet activity, location information and Inferences, to marketing partners in exchange for insights and other valuable services to enrich our data to better understand customer preferences, and California law may treat such sharing as a “sale”.
+To opt-out, please use the link below:

 Your Rights and Choices with Respect to California Personal Information